5l1v3r1/PMU/README.md

 	Connect with the server and send COMMAND$<command> to the remote server.
 	This will trigger the command on all remote clients, forming a botnet.
 Amazing, but no.

+	This RAT only works on the local network.

 	In the future, pentest.py will be supplied.
 Stay tuned.